-The following table provides information regarding the value vested or earned on incentive plan awards for each director during the year ended June 30, 2017:
+The following table provides information regarding the value vested or earned on incentive plan awards for each director during the year ended June 30, 2018:

 Name (1) Option-based awards - Value vested during the year (2) (\$) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

 Patrick Reid Nil Nil Nil

 David Palmer Nil Nil Nil

-Dennis H. Peterson Nil Nil Nil

-- (1) Mr. Hurley was a director and NEO during the year ended June 30, 2017.
-Any compensation received by him in his capacity as a director of the Company is reflected in the Summary Compensation Table for the NEOs elsewhere in this Circular. - (2) Calculated based on the closing price of the Common Shares on the TSX-V at the vesting date less the exercise price of the vested options multiplied by the number of vested options.
+- (1) Mr. Hurley and Mr. Peterson were directors and NEOs during the year ended June 30, 2018.
+Any compensation received by them in their capacity as a director of the Company is reflected in the Summary Compensation Table for the NEOs elsewhere in this Circular. - (2) Calculated based on the closing price of the Common Shares on the TSX-V at the vesting date less the exercise price of the vested options multiplied by the number of vested options.